How to Trade with Support and Resistance

 All of the factors that created support by the three categories of participants—the longs, the shorts, and the uncommitted—will now function to put a ceiling over prices on subsequent rallies or bounces.
 As all of the previous buy orders under the market have become sell orders over the market.
-Support zone has become a resistance zone
+The support zone has become a resistance zone

 Support and Resistance Level and Zone

 Support and Resistance Level is more detailed and different levels with the zone.
 The level is one line and Zone is Zone.
 In practice, support and resistance and supply and demand zones are formed from the same origin

 Support and Resistance are areas and not lines